EL-PFDD Meeting: Maternal Alloimmunization & HDFN Learn More

 Established by the U.S. Food and Drug Administration (FDA), the Patient-Focused Drug Development (PFDD) initiative aims to ensure the concerns, needs, and priorities of people living with serious medical conditions—Maternal Alloimmunization and HDFN—are understood by FDA, product developers, clinicians, and academic researchers and used to guide the development and evaluation of new therapies.

-Why Attend?
+Why Submit?

-The EL-PFDD meeting is all about patient voices
+The EL-PFDD meeting centered on patient voices.

-Patients currently navigating maternal alloimmunization
+Patients navigating maternal alloimmunization

 Parents of babies affected by HDFN